Near downtown in the Village of

 widely used concept, Wolverine was an early entry into the recycling

 arena.
-They took bales of used envelopes and other paper
+At the Old Mill site, they took bales of used or outdated envelopes and other paper

 products and turned them into gasket material for the auto